Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Numerical Examples

+We consider a network of $n=100$ oscillators, affected by dry friction \cite{vanderLinden1993}.
+These are governed by the equation $\ddot{x}_i + F_i{\rm sgn}(\dot{x}_i) + \omega_i^2 x_i = u_i$, where $x_i$ is the position of the mass, $F_i$ is the dry friction term, $\omega_i$ is the undamped angular frequency, and $u_i$ is the input.
+The oscillators form a diffusively-coupled MAN on a graph $\G$, in which each edge appears with probability $p=0.25$ independently from all other edges, and the edge controllers are static unit gains.
+We note that the agent dynamics are not smooth, as the ${\rm sgn}$ function is discontinuous at $0$.
+However, the steady-state relation for the agents is given by $k^{-1}_i(\mathrm y_i) = \omega_i^{-2}\mathrm y_i$, which is smooth.

-Algorithm \ref{alg.General} was run.
-Instead of waiting for convergence, the switching signal changed its value every 10 seconds.
-We chose $\epsilon = 0,01$.
-The adjacency of the graph that was randomly chosen is available in Fig. \ref{fig.LTIGraph}.
-The algorithm correctly identified all edges existing in $\G$, and Fig. \ref{fig.LTIErrors} shows the absolute and relative errors calculating the weights $\nu_e$.
-The maximal absolute error is about $\num{1.2e-8}$, and the maximal relative error is about $\num{8.9e-9}$.
-It should be noted that we showed that, theoretically, Algorithm \ref{alg.General} should have no errors at all.
-The small errors arise due to numerical errors, as well as using the terminal output, $10$ seconds after each switch, instead of taking the theoretical steady-state value. \if(0) A comparison of the errors achieved for different switching times is available in the table below:
+For our simulation, the parameters $F_i,\omega_i$ were chosen log-uniformly between $1$ and $10$, and the unknown coupling coefficients $\nu_{ij}$ were chosen log-uniformly between $0.1$ and $10$.
+Algorithm \ref{alg.General} was run with $\epsilon = 0.01$ and $\kappa = 0.1$.
+Instead of waiting for convergence, the switching signal changed its value every 100 seconds.
+The adjacency matrix of the randomly chosen graph is available in Fig. \ref{fig.LTIGraph}.
+The algorithm correctly identified all edges existing in $\G$, and Fig. \ref{fig.LTIErrors} shows the absolute and relative errors calculating the weights $\nu_{ij}$.
+The maximal absolute error is about $\num{1.02e-6}$, and the maximal relative error is about $\num{1.21e-6}$.